 In June 2016, it was announced that Chiuri had stepped down from her role as co-creative director of Valentino and would join Christian Dior in the same position.
-Piccioli will continue at Valentino, becoming sole creative director.
-During their tenure at the house Maria Grazia Chiuri and Pierpaolo Piccioli were responsible for the successful redefinition of the Valentino brand codes and the reinvigoration of the business, which reached revenues of $1 billion in 2015.
+Piccioli has continued at Valentino, becoming sole creative director.
+During their tenure at the house, Maria Grazia Chiuri and Pierpaolo Piccioli were responsible for the successful redefinition of the Valentino brand codes and the reinvigoration of the business, which reached revenues of $1 billion in 2015.

 Chiuri and Piccioli have been creative partners for over twenty years.
 Alumni of the Istituto Europeo di Design in Rome, Chiuri and Piccioli first met through a mutual friend in the early 1980s, forming a fast friendship.
 On Chiuri’s appointment as a designer at Fendi in 1989, she immediately drafted Piccioli to work alongside her in the accessories department where they stayed for many years.